External Ids for EPOR Gene

 GeneCards Summary for EPOR Gene

 EPOR (Erythropoietin Receptor) is a Protein Coding gene.
-Diseases associated with EPOR include primary polycythemia and acute erythroid leukemia.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
+Diseases associated with EPOR include primary polycythemia and erythrocytosis, somatic.
+Among its related pathways are Alzheimers Disease Pathway and ERK Signaling.
 GO annotations related to this gene include identical protein binding and erythropoietin receptor activity.
 An important paralog of this gene is MPL.